Le lien vers cette page a été envoyé avec succès aux destinataires.

 General case

-The share of capital corresponding to the payments made to the RIP is exempt from income tax and social security contributions.
+The share of capital corresponding to the payments made on the PER is exempt from income tax and social security contributions.

-The share of capital corresponding to earnings shall be subject to social security contributions at the rate of 17.2%.
+The share of capital corresponding to earnings is subject to social security contributions at the rate of 17.2%.

 The share of capital corresponding to voluntary payments deducted of taxable income is subject to income tax, without application of the 10%.

 The share of capital corresponding to voluntary payments not deducted of taxable income is exempt from income tax.
-The same is true for wage savings premiums, the rights held in one time savings account (TSA) and days off not taken.
+The same applies to employee savings bonuses, the rights held on one time savings account (CET) and the days off not taken.

-The share of capital corresponding to earnings shall be subject to the single flat-rate levy (PFU) at the rate of 30%.
+The share of capital corresponding to earnings is subject to the flat-rate levy (PFU), at the rate of 30%.

-The entitlements from compulsory payments are necessarily settled in the form of life annuity.
+Duties arising from compulsory payments are necessarily liquidated in the form of life annuity.

-The rights arising from other payments (voluntary payments, participation, profit-sharing, TEC days, etc.) may be liquidated as annuity, capital, part of it as annuity and capital.
-Capital withdrawals may be split.
+The rights resulting from the other payments (voluntary payments, participation, profit-sharing, CET days, etc.) may be liquidated as an annuity, as capital, partly as an annuity and as capital.
+Capital withdrawals can be split.

 Répondez aux questions successives et les réponses s’afficheront automatiquement